Asa in the Bible

 Asa brought into God's Temple the things that his father had dedicated, as well as his own dedicated gifts such as silver, gold, and temple service implements.

-Asa died in the forty-first year of his reign and rested with his fathers.
+And Asa slept with his fathers, - yea he died in the forty-first year of his reign;

 "This is what the LORD God of your ancestor David says: "You haven't lived like your father Jehoshaphat and like King Asa of Judah.
 Instead, you have lived like the kings of Israel by causing Judah and the inhabitants of Jerusalem to commit cultic sexual immorality just like Ahab's dynasty did!
 And you've killed your brothers who were better than you your own father's dynasty!